codingMustache/codingMustache/README.md

 ## Daily Trivia

-Who is the original author of the realtime physics engine called PhysX?
+The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
- 1. AMD
+ 1. Taiwan
- 2. Nvidia
+ 2. China (People&#039;s Republic of)
- 3. NovodeX
+ 3. Germany
- 4. Ageia
+ 4. United States

 <details>
   <summary>Answer</summary>
-  NovodeX
+  Taiwan
 </details>